 - 9.1 THE REFEREE who stands near to the center of the course.
 The Referee indicates to the pits officials when the course is ready for the next competitor.
 The Referee also indicates to the Timekeeper any penalties incurred by a team during their run.
-The Referee may refer to additional arena officials and or video evidence. - 9.2 THE TIMEKEEPER who records the time for each team on each run, details any penalties incurred, and calculates the final placings of the teams. - 9.3 PIT MANAGER marshals teams in the pits or collecting area, manage entry and exit gates, and indicate to the next team to compete when they may enter the arena. - 9.4 The Referee and Pit Manager can issue Yellow/Red card penalties at any point for infringements of safety protocols.
+The Referee may refer to additional arena officials and or video evidence. - 9.2 THE TIMEKEEPER who records the time for each team on each run, details any penalties incurred, and calculates the final placings of the teams. - 9.3 PIT MANAGER will marshal teams in the pits or collecting area, manage entry and exit gates, and indicate to the next team to compete when they may enter the arena. - 9.4 The Referee and Pit Manager can issue Yellow/Orange/Red card penalties at any point for infringements of safety protocols. - 9.5 Arena officials will be managed by the main arena referee and must follow all guidance given to them.